 ann mathieson - executive director

-Ann Mathieson has a background in marketing, education and philanthropy.
-Along with being the founding Executive Director of the backbone team for the Marin Promise Partnership, she serves on the Bay Area Board of Peer Health Exchange and is a Steering Council Member of New Schools Venture Fund.
-She was formerly a trustee and Board Chair of the Marin Community Foundation and the Kentfield School Board.
+Ann Mathieson is the founding Executive Director of the Marin Promise Partnership.
+Ann is passionate about educational equity, innovation and community.
+She also serves on the Bay Area Board of Peer Health Exchange and is a Steering Council Member of New Schools Venture Fund.
+She was formerly a trustee and Board Chair of the Marin Community Foundation and was elected twice to the Kentfield School Board where she served as President.
 She was a co-founder and President of the Bay Area “I Have a Dream” Foundation, a college access program for underserved students.
 Ann worked for 15 years as a marketing executive, first at Hallmark Cards and then with Collagen Corporation.
 Ann has a BS from Indiana University and an MBA from Stanford University.

 brian gadsden - Director of continuous improvement

-Brian works as Marin Promise’s Continuous Improvement Director in leadership positions in the non-profit and education field where he has focused on systems change, collective impact and organization capacity building.
+Brian works as Marin Promise’s Continuous Improvement Director.
+Brian has held positions in the non-profit and education field where he has focused on systems change, collective impact and organization capacity building.
 Brian is passionate about transformational leadership, innovation, and building strong supportive, healthy, communities.
 He is an active volunteer, Youth Speaks Board Member, and mentor to elementary, high school and college students.
 Brian received his undergraduate degree at The George Washington University, where he studied Political Science and Sociology.
 He has a Masters in Public Administration from the Kennedy School of Government at Harvard University.